ollita7/vikings-seed/README.md

 This poject is intended for those developers that want to start a project from scratch and doesnt devide about the stack techonolgies.

-Basically the contains modules for authentication, atuhorization, register and login users.
+Basically the project contains modules for authentication, atuhorization, register and login users user cases.

 ![Login image](login.jpeg)